ivankoros/RPG-console/README.md

 - Interactive storytelling with immersive text descriptions and ASCII art
 - Time-based text rendering to enhance realism

-## Initial Code
+## Current state

-The initial code for the game features a character creation system, where players can input their name and receive a warm welcome to the world of the game.
-The introduction presents an intriguing scenario and establishes the mysterious setting, hooking players in from the very start.
-Console output formatting has been utilized to provide visual feedback and improve the overall gameplay experience.
+The current state features a (not-so) warm welcome and immersive experience into the storytelling world of this project.
+The introduction presents an intriguing scenario and establishes the mysterious setting from the very start, without fixed, given choices for any scenario, and a natural-feeling, responsive text and visual rpompts that provide dynamic, real-time feedback for the player.

-## Getting Started
+## How do I play?

 1. Clone the repository:
 ```bash